-- PGR requiring reasonable adjustments (supported by SSU).
-These students will also have priority for any desktop computers/screens available. - PGR who are parents using childcare on campus, including those registered parttime - PGR who work on campus more regularly.
+- PGR requiring reasonable adjustments (supported by SSU). - PGR who are parents using childcare on campus, including those registered parttime. - PGR who work on campus more regularly.

-Note that the availability of single-user desk space cannot be guaranteed for PGR who are registered on pre-submission status (and paying reduced fees) and/or those in a post-submission phase either waiting for a viva or working on corrections.
+Note that the availability of single-user desk space cannot be guaranteed for PGR who are registered on pre-submission status (and paying reduced fees) and/or those in a postsubmission phase either waiting for a viva or working on corrections.
 We may sometimes ask PGR to relinquish named desk space or move desks in these circumstances, but will always seek to prevent unnecessary disruption.
 Alternative provision will be made for DTs where they have completed their thesis.
 Sometimes it is possible to retain your single-user desk, but you may be asked to use hot-desking spaces instead (see above).